opensearch-project/opensearch-sdk-java/SECURITY.md

 OpenSearch has a version number following [semver](https://semver.org/).

 Plugins for OpenSearch must match their version exactly the version of OpenSearch.
-Older version numbers are not compatible.
+Older version numbers are not compatible, so to resolve CVE in OpenSearch or in plugins - all components be re-released.

-Extensions version information is not tied to OpenSearch's version.
+Extensions version information is not tied to OpenSearch's version, extensions and OpenSearch are able to independantly release minor/patch versions to address CVEs.

 ## Configuration